ttezel/twit/README.md

 ##event: 'user_event'

-Emitted when Twitter sends back a [user stream specific event](https://dev.twitter.com/docs/streaming-apis/messages#User_stream_messages).
+Emitted when Twitter sends back a [User stream event](https://dev.twitter.com/docs/streaming-apis/messages#User_stream_messages).
-Please check the Twitter docs for more information on each event's structure.
+See the Twitter docs for more information on each event's structure.

 ```javascript
 stream.on('user_event', function (eventMsg) {